SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 This week's big news is that the UK has entered recession for the first time since 2009.
 But what even is a recession and how do they happen?

 A recession is when the economy of a country is temporarily performing badly.
 This means that the economy is experiencing negative economic growth, or contracting.
 Imagine a balloon.
-You blow air into it, it exapands like a growing economy.
+You blow air into it, it expands like a growing economy.
 You let some air out, it gets smaller like a contracting economy.

 In the UK, the decline in performance needs to last for two consecutive quarters (ie six months, in this case January to March (Q1) and April to June (Q2) of 2020) for it to be classed as a recession.